nikhilbhardwaj/nikhilbhardwaj.github.io/_posts/2011-08-01-graphics-h-windows-linux.md

 -lole32
 </pre>

-Here&#8217;s a sample program that you can use to check your setup.
+Here's a sample program that you can use to check your setup.

 <pre class="brush: plain; title: ; notranslate" title="">#include &lt;iostream&gt;
 #include &lt;graphics.h&gt;